-A final benefit of running a virtual law office is the mindset.
+A final benefit of running a virtual law firm is the mindset.
 When you already live on video calls and have implemented technology in your practice, embracing other technologies that improve firm efficiency and client service doesn’t feel like a leap for you or the client.
 This includes electronic intake forms, document automation, electronic filing, marketing automation, and more.

 Are you ready for it?
 Here is the list: a laptop and Microsoft Word.
 Maybe email, too.

 Okay, that was a little facetious.
 Honestly though, as a virtual attorney, my tech stack is not that different from other lawyers.
 The core tasks of being a lawyer (paperwork and talking to clients and other parties) don’t change just because you work out of your house.
 I still use case management software, email, and Microsoft Word.